awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

    echo "1|aws|123456789012|198.51.100.0/24|20191201|SHA256|RSAPSS" | tr -d "\n" | openssl dgst -sha256 -sigopt rsa_padding_mode:pss -sigopt rsa_pss_saltlen:-1 -sign private.key -keyform PEM | openssl base64 | tr -- '+=/' '-_~' | tr -d "\n" > base64_urlsafe_signature
    ```

 1. Update the RDAP record for your RIR with the X509 certificate\.
 Be sure to copy the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` from the certificate\.
+Be sure that you have removed newline characters, if you haven't already done so using the tr \-d "\\n" commands in the previous steps\.
 To view your certificate, run the following command:

    ```
    cat publickey.cer